This recipe has been a long time coming because white chocolate can be quite difficult to make vegan.

 - 1/2 tsp vanilla extract

-Add macadamia nuts and (1 1/2 cups) desiccated coconut to a food processor and mix until a creamy paste is formed, scraping down sides as needed.
+Add macadamia nuts and desiccated coconut (1 1/2 cups as original recipe is written // adjust if altering batch size) to a food processor and mix until a creamy paste is formed, scraping down sides as needed.

 Add melted cocoa butter, powdered sugar, vanilla, and sea salt (optional) and mix once more to combine (see photo).
 Taste and adjust flavor as needed, adding more salt for saltiness, vanilla for vanilla flavor, or powdered sugar for sweetness.

 Transfer the mixture to a shallow plate or a bowl and place in the refrigerator to chill for about 1 hour or until firm to the touch (especially in the center).
-In the meantime, add 3/4 cup desiccated coconut to a small dish (for rolling).
+In the meantime, add 3/4 cup (amount as original recipe is written // adjust if altering batch size) desiccated coconut to a small dish (for rolling).
 Set aside.

 Remove mixture from refrigerator and use a Tablespoon or small cookie scoop (I like this one) to scoop out rounded Tablespoon amounts.
 Either leave as a "disc" shape or gently roll into balls.
 If you roll for too long, they can start to melt, so don't fuss too much with the shape.